mvz/gir_ffi/CONTRIBUTING.md

 # Contributing to GirFFI

-Please feel free to file bugs or send pull requests!

-If you just want to help out but don't know where to start, have a look at [TODO.md](TODO.md), and check the notes in the code (e.g., using `dnote`).
+I welcome all contributions to GirFFI.
 Below are some guidelines to help the process of handling issues and pull requests go smoothly.

-Contributions to these contribution guidelines are also welcome!

 ## Issues

-When creating an issue, please try to provide as much information as possible.
-Also, please follow the guidelines below to make it easier for me to figure out what's going on.
+When creating an issue, please provide as much information as possible, and follow the guidelines below to make it easier for me to figure out what's going on.
 If you miss any of these points I will probably ask you to improve the ticket.

 - Include a clear title describing the problem
 - Describe what you are trying to achieve